 Where can we see your illustrations locally?

 My prints feature in a select few galleries, lifestyle shops and restaurants throughout Cornwall.
 A recent client has been Piper's Farm.
 They are a beautifully branded, passionate business and I have worked with them throughout the year creating illustrations for them, for online promotion, packaging and merchandise.
 I have just finished a series of bespoke prints of their rare breed animals which they are launching just before Christmas.
+You can also find my prints in Kiln, just behind the beach in Porthilly.

 What is on the horizon for you?